Soleil Wanga

 Roi Soleil Wanga is a DR Congolese recording artist, musician, vocalist and entertainer.

+His birthday is on the 20th March.

-At one time, he was a member of the musical band Quartier Latin International, formed and led by Congolese musician Koffi Olomide.
+He was a member of the musical band Quartier Latin International, formed and led by Congolese musician and songwriter Koffi Olomide.
 In the production Inchallah, Wanga is the third person to sing his solo, behind Fally Ipupa, Bouro Mpela, but ahead of Montana Kamenga, Gibson Butukondolo and Deo Brando.